pjlawler/pats_portfolio/README.md

  _ _ _
  ## *Description*
  ### This is my personal developer portfolio.
+It was developed using React as an SPA and adaptable for mobile views.
+The app provides an About section with my personal contact info and social media links.
+It also includes a portfolio section that displays several of my projects with links for their respective GitHub repository and a URL link to the deployed site or the URL where the app may be downloaded (i.e. The Apple App Store).

+ ### Additionally there is a Contact section that allows the visitor directly send me an email right from the page.
+Finally in the Resume secion it displays a thumbnail imgage of my resume along with a link to download a pdf version.
+Also listed on the same page are my proficiencies along with a rating to show my level of compentancy for each one.

  ![Screen Shot](./src/assets/screenshots/screen-shot.png)
  _ _ _

  ## *Installation Instructions*
   From the command line %, use 'npm install' to install all required node modules for the listed dependencies and then 'npm run start' to start the React development server.
-The p
+The default port for viewing is http://localhost:3000.
   - - -
  ## *Tests*
   N/A